 Last Updated on

-Are you struggling over choosing between the Fuji film XT2 vs XT3?
+Are you struggling over choosing between the Fuji XT2 vs XT3?
 I’ve thought a lot about this and I think I can help you out with deciding between the two.

 The XT2 was one of the best mirrorless cameras on the market on release in 2016 and is still a great piece of technology.
 However, it was notably behind Sony in terms of autofocus performance and behind Panasonic in terms of videography.